b0wter/Torpedo/README.md

 12345678:2019-01-01
 ```

 The first value `abcdef` has not been used and therefor does not have an expiration date.
 The second value has been used and expires on the first of January 2019.
-The colon is not part of the token.
+The colon is not part of the token value.
 Expiration dates are set when a download of the given file is attempted.
-If you want to, you can set an expiration date manually or edit it with a text editor.
+If you want to, you can set an expiration date manually or edit a previously written date using a text editor.

 You can add comments as well:

 ```
 abcdef # This is a comment.
+123456:2019-01-01 # This is also a comment.
 ```

 Download files